simbricks/sigcomm22-artifact/README.md

 When run without the `--list` parameter, the framework will run these configurations (silently and sequentally by default) and then store the result of each experiment in `out/EXPNAME-1.json`, including outputs of all component simulators, commands run, and the start and end times of the experiment.
 This enables automated runs of multiple experiments and then analyzing data in a separate step.
 If a file `out/EXPNAME-1.json` already exists, then the experiment `EXPNAME` will not be re-run unless `--force` is specified.

-When running with `--verbose` output from each simulator is additionally printed to stdout live.
-This is in general useful for debugging but can may be a bit noisy for very large experiments with detailed output.
+When running with `--verbose`, output from each simulator is additionally printed live to stdout.
+This is in general useful for debugging but may be a bit noisy for very large experiments with detailed output.

 The orchestration runtime also supports the `--filter` parameter to specify glob patterns to only run a subset of experiments, particularly useful to run individual data points selectively.
 Multiple instances of the parameter can be specified and will be treated as including any configuration that matches any of the filters.

 The runtime also supports running multiple experiments in parallel when specifying `--parallel`.
 The runtime will ensure not to oversubscribe cores.
 This is useful for experiments that do not measure simulation time, but are only concerned with behavior of the simulated system.
 For the experiments measuring simulation time, running them in parallel can affect simulation time (among other things because of CPU thermal management as described in the paper).
-So suggest running these experiments sequentially.
+So we suggest running these experiments sequentially.

-Note that the orchstration script will only successfully write the output to the json file if the experiment finishes cleanly (as opposed to interrupting the python script e.g. with Ctrl+C).
+Note that the orchstration script will only successfully write the output to the json file if the experiment finishes cleanly (as opposed to interrupting the python script, e.g., with Ctrl+C).
 To abort an experiment without losing the output typically manually killing all host simulators (qemu-system-x86 or gem5 will cause the experiment to complete).

 Finally, a few of the experiments for baselines do not involve SimBricks, and for these we use shell scripts to directly run these (see per-experiment details).